 As an approved SBL Program seller/servicer, we originate and sell loans to Freddie Mac, which are then pooled and securitized.
 Upon securitization, we receive interest-only securities, or Agency IOs, under the SBL Program that are accounted for as available-for-sale at fair value.
 The Agency IOs have a coupon of 15 basis points of the outstanding UPB of the securitized loans.
 During 2015, we received Agency IOs upon the completion of three securitizations with a total UPB of \$496.6 million.
 We recorded these securities at fair value totaling \$2.7 million with a corresponding gain to fee-based services, including gain on sales, net on the combined statements of income.
 Interest income recorded on these investments totaled \$0.1 million for the year ended December 31, 2015.
 Our investments available-for-sale had a fair value of \$2.7 million at December 31, 2015.
-We had no investments available-for-sale at December 31, 2014 the securitization.
+We had no investments available-for-sale at December 31, 2014.

+Additionally, as part of the SBL Program securitizations, we are required to purchase the bottom tranche bond, generally referred to as "the B Piece," that represents the bottom 10%, or highest risk of the securitization.
 In January 2015, we entered into an agreement whereby a third party investor agreed to purchase the B Piece from the SBL Program securitization, at par, upon issuance of all securitizations related to us, resulting in the transfer of the risk to the purchaser of the bond.
 During 2015, the third party investor acquired B Piece bonds from three securitizations with a face value totaling \$49.7 million.
 We did not securitize any loans under the SBL Program during 2014.